 Bread Garden, multiple locations including Bukit Batok and Yishun; also available online

-What’s a post-CNY meal snack without some cookies?
-And these aren’t your usual chocolate chip ones.
-From traditional butter, cashew nut and almond cookies to recent offerings like peanut, hazelnut, purple sweet potato, green pea, red velvet and even kopi siew dai, you can count on Mdm Ling’s Bakery for your fix.
+What’s a post-Chinese New Year dinner without some snacks?
+And these aren’t your usual chocolate chip cookies.
+From traditional butter, cashew nut and almond cookies to recent offerings like peanut, hazelnut, purple sweet potato, green pea, red velvet and even kopi siew dai, you can count on Mdm Ling Bakery for your fix.
 Pandan lovers, you’ll be reaching out for their new melt-in-your-mouth fantastic pandan pineapple balls.

 Go ahead and stock up on your favourite Chinese New Year snacks in Singapore!